Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 lace, and gold-threaded embroidery.
 High necklines and tightly corseted waists were

-4. Victorian Era: The Victorian era brought a significant shift in wedding dress styles.
+popular, emphasizing the hourglass silhouette. - Victorian Era: The Victorian era brought a significant shift in wedding dress styles.

 Queen Victoria’s wedding in 1840 had a profound influence on bridal fashion.
 She chose